 Global Compliance.
-The Safe Harbor Agreement has been replaced with the so-called Privacy Shield and the new GDPR became effective in May 2018.
-If you market your services or goods to European residents, you are within the scope of these new EU laws.
+The Safe Harbor Agreement was invalidated and replaced with the so-called Privacy Shield which was then also invalidated.
+If you market your services or goods to European residents, you are within the scope of the GDPR.
 If your company does business in Canada, it better become familiar with the Canadian Anti-Spam law as penalties for non-compliance may be severe.
+The new Brazilian data privacy law requires attention as well.